iecse/OrderOfChaos_TechTatva2025/47.Enchanted Sorting of Runes/Question.md

 ## Input
 - Each test contains multiple test cases.

-- The first line contains a single integer t (1 ≤ t ≤ 500) — the number of test cases.
+- The first line contains a single integer t  — the number of test cases.

 - The description of the test cases follows.

 - For each test case:

-- The first line contains a single integer n (1 ≤ n ≤ 10^5) — the size of the array.
+- The first line contains a single integer n  — the size of the array.

-- The second line contains n integers stone1, stone2, …, stonen (−10^9 ≤ stonei ≤ 10^9).
+- The second line contains n integers stone1, stone2, …, stonen .

 - It is guaranteed that the sum of n over all test cases does not exceed 10^5.
 ## Output